jameslovallo/snappy/packages/composer/README.md

 # Composer
-Composer was inspired by the Vue 2 Single File Components and the Options API.
-It is a tiny function that provides a comfortable scaffold to create new custom elements.
+Composer is a tiny function that provides a comfortable scaffold to create new custom elements.
+It was inspired by Vue 2 Single File Components and the Options API.
 [Demo](https://codepen.io/jameslovallo/pen/xxWzjeb)

 ## Installation